JancsikDominik/apple_crumble/README.md

 # Apple Crumble
 My first attempt at making an external csgo cheat.
 The cheat is Windows (10) only
+Disclaimer: The only reason I wrote this is to learn, I don't condone cheating in a competetive environment.

 ## Contribution
 Feel free to contribute!